nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 **Where:**
 [Zoom](https://zoom.us/j/7575820324?pwd=d2UyMEhYZGNiV3kyUFpUL1EwQmthQT09)
 **Instructors:** Dr. Rayna Harris
-**Helpers:** Dr. Amanda Charbonneau, Jessica Lumian, Jeremy Walter
+**Helpers:** Dr. Amanda Charbonneau and Dr. Jessica Lumian

 Click
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nih-cfde/training-rstudio-binder/data?urlpath=rstudio)
-to generate a computing environnment for this workshop.
+to generate a computing environment for this workshop.

 ### Overview

+#### Learning Objectives

+In this workshop, you will learn how to use R and RStudio to import, tidy, transform, and visualize data structures commonly associated with RNA-sequencing experiments.
+Specifically, you will:

+-   Explore public RNA-Seq data from the Gene Expression Tissue Project
+-   Select variables and observations that are relevant to research questions
+-   Rename variables and experimental factors for data joining and plotting
+-   Visualize raw and summarized data using bar graphs, scatter plots, and box plots

 \[TOC\]